riboviz/riboviz/docs/install.md

 > print(ip, row.names=FALSE)
 ```

-The R packages will be listed:
+The R packages and their versions will be listed:

 ```
             Biostrings    2.46.0